haly7/halwm/README.md

 ## Thanks

-Special thanks to the Hudder, the suckless team, and everyone else who helped me on my Linux journey.
+Special thanks to Hudder, the suckless team, and everyone else who helped me on my Linux journey.

 Here's to you!